 Why did it feel right for you to be a part of this specific campaign?

 It’s an honour to be part of this campaign because, after coming out in 2020 and not being able to celebrate Pride during the pandemic, it feels special to be seen and celebrated.
-As I get older, I’ve started appreciating jewellery for how it reminds me of special moments in time.
+As I get older, I’ve started appreciating jewelry for how it reminds me of special moments in time.
 I’ll remember celebrating this year’s Pride through this campaign.

 Although Pride month is important to celebrate, this Prism Sparkle collection will be available year-round with proceeds donated to the Canadian Centre for Gender and Sexual Diversity (CCGSD).
 I love that you can share the magic of Pride with anybody throughout the year and keep donations going to a good cause.